 Residents rotate through the PICU during their 2nd and 3rd years.
 They learn critical skills including assessment/recognition, monitoring, and stabilization of the critically ill child.
 Emphasis is placed on communication skills, professionalism, teamwork, and ownership.
 Self-learning is expected, however, scheduled didactics of important, pertinent topics in pediatric critical care are an integral part of the curriculum.

 SIU's pediatric intensive care unit (PICU) is one of 9 designated units in the state of Illinois and the only one in southern Illinois.
 It is an 8-bed unit with private rooms and state of the art technology and monitoring systems to take care of severely ill children.
 Our team is multidisciplinary and includes highly skilled nurses, respiratory therapists, pharmacists, nutritionists, physical and occupational therapists, child life specialists, and social workers, in addition to pediatric intensivists and resident physicians.
 We are dedicated to the care of burns, trauma, respiratory failures, septic shock, neurosurgical conditions, and other medical and surgical critical diseases.
-Our primary goal is evidence-based scientific approach to the management of critical illnesses in a family centered environment.
+Our primary goal is an evidence-based scientific approach to the management of critical illnesses in a family centered environment.

-The administration of sedative-analgesic medication allows infants and children to tolerate unpleasant procedures by relieving anxiety, discomfort, or pain; examples of such procedures include lumbar punctures, bone marrow biopsies, PICC line placements, abscess drainage, burn and other dressings, orthopedic procedures, and many others.
-It also facilitates procedures that are not really painful to the patient but require the patient to remain still; for example, MRI, renal scans, EMG, and other radiologic procedures.
+The administration of sedative-analgesic medication allows infants and children to tolerate unpleasant procedures by relieving anxiety, discomfort, or pain.
+Examples of such procedures include lumbar punctures, bone marrow biopsies, PICC line placements, abscess drainage, burn and other dressings, orthopedic procedures, and many others.
+Sedative-analgesic medication also facilitates procedures that are not really painful to the patient but require the patient to remain still; for example, MRI, renal scans, EMG, and other radiologic procedures.
 Procedural sedation enhances the child's comfort and acceptance of diagnostic and therapeutic procedures.

 Our Sedation Team consists of pediatric critical care physicians, anesthesiologists, and trained and certified pediatric sedation nurses that serve all inpatient and outpatient sedations 24 hours a day, 7 days a week.
 The goal of this team is to provide safe and effective high quality procedural sedation to infants and children.